 - What are the experiences of disabled legal professional who have other identities (eg relating to race, gender, sexuality and so on)?

-From this research, we hope to identify ways in which the legal profession can create change in order to become more inclusive and accessible for disabled people.
+From this research, we identified ways in which the legal profession can create change in order to become more inclusive and accessible for disabled people.
+We continued to work in coproduction with the Lawyers with Disabilities Division of The Law Society and can still consider requests for further engagement with other organisations.

-We want to explore the experiences of disabled people and people with health conditions (including mental health) working in the legal profession.
-We seek to make the research as representative as possible.
-The lists below are not exhaustive, if in doubt about whether your experiences or career fits our research, please get in touch!
+We explored the experiences of disabled people and people with health conditions (including mental health) working in the legal profession.

 - Legal executives